 When to Call the Doctor about Cradle Cap

 - If treating cradle cap at home does not improve the condition of the scalp

 - If there is inflammation or infection present: the doctor might prescribe antibiotics, a mild steroid-based cream, or antifungal soap.

 - Diaper rash occurs

 - If the baby develops a fungal ear infection

 - Signs of thrush appear

-Working through cradle cap is not always pretty and picking at your baby’s scalp for months on end can seem daunting and even downright gross.
+Working through cradle cap is not always pretty, and picking at your baby’s scalp for months can seem daunting and even downright gross.
 But there is hope!
-This is an easy problem and unless it gets out of control cradle cap should clear up within a few months.
+This is an easy problem, and unless it gets out of control, cradle cap should clear up within a few months.